Don't leave the future to chance

 Everyone should make a Will, even if you think your estate is of little value, as it is the only way to ensure that your property and possessions go to those you wish after your death.
 If you do not leave a Will, it can cause a great deal more work for relatives at an already stressful time.
 Once you’ve made a Will, it is important for you to keep it up-to-date as life changes, such as marriage or the arrival of grandchildren, as these things may affect your wishes.

 Once you have looked after your family and friends, please think about leaving a gift to Northumberland Wildlife Trust.
-This could not be more important than now, as we're faced with a real crisis and potential loss of charitable donations due to the Covid-19 virus outbreak.
+This could not be more important than now, as we're faced with a real crisis and potential loss of charitable donations due to the Covid-19 pandemic.

 Your legacy counts